Significant and Inspirational Writers

 Impact

-By the time pupils at Buckingham Primary School reach Year 6, they will be effective readers, writers and communicators, well prepared for the next stage in their English-learning journey.
+By the time they leave Buckingham Primary School, our pupils will be effective readers, writers and communicators, well prepared for the next stage in their English-learning journey.
 They will have pride in their creativity, their comprehension and their confidence.
 Able to use critical thinking skills, they will have the skills to make individual, informed choices about both their reading and writing.
-During their English journey at Buckingham Primary School, the regular opportunities to apply the skills learnt, support them in this endeavour.
+This will enable them to apply their learning in the real world.

 Reccomended Reads by year grouP